The Deep Sea Mining (DSM) campaign has published three reports.

-Our second report is a more detailed review of the physical oceanographic elements of the Nautilus Solwara 1 EIS.
+Our second report, Physical Oceanographic Assessment of the Nautilus Environmental Impact Statement for the Solwara 1 Project – An Independent Review, released November 2012, is a more detailed review of the physical oceanographic elements of the Nautilus Solwara 1 EIS.
 We chose to look at these aspects due to their critical importance to level of risk that coastal communities and marine ecosystems will be exposed to.
 This review finds that the oceanographic aspects of the EIS suffer from a lack of rigour.
 There are many errors and omissions in the modelling, presentation and analysis of data.
 As a result the EIS seriously downplays the risks facing local communities and the marine environment.

 November 6, 2012 | Prepared for the Deep Sea Mining Campaign (affiliated with Friends of the Earth Australia) by John L Luick, PhD, Austides Consulting, Adelaide, Australia